Laura trained with the prestigious Phi Brows & Elysian 360 to learn this increasingly popular, innovative technique.

 Powder Brows vs Microblading?

-Powder Brows can give a soft powdery effect but can also be built up and made more dense with each session, if desired, and is great for clients that feel Microblading is too natural.
+Powder Brows can give a soft powdery effect but can also be built up and made more dense with each session if desired.
+Its great for clients with oily skin or clients that prefer a slightly more defined brow.

 Powder Brows are amazing for all skin types but is recommended for clients with darker skin tones, or oily skin as a more effective alternative to Microblading.